vatsal2210/Amazon-Clone-Website-MEAN-Stack/README.md

 MongoDB shell version - v3.6.0

 ## Requirements (70 points)

 1. Authentication method: { total 10 points }

-	a.
-Local authentication which uses email as the username and require a password. { 4 points }
+- Local authentication which uses email as the username and require a password. { 4 points }
-	b.
-Input validation for email (proper format). { 1 point }
+- Input validation for email (proper format). { 1 point }
-	c.
-Password stored using a hashing algorithm that is resistant to brute force attacks (e.g. bcrypt). { 1 point }
+- Password stored using a hashing algorithm that is resistant to brute force attacks (e.g. bcrypt). { 1 point }
-	d.
-Verification of of email (see References). { 3 points }
+- Verification of of email (see References). { 3 points }
-	e.
-If the account is marked as deactivated, show a message asking to contact the store manager and not allow logging in: { 1 point }
+- If the account is marked as deactivated, show a message asking to contact the store manager and not allow logging in: { 1 point }

 2. Limited functionality for unauthenticated users: { total 10 points }

-	a.
-Start page showing application name, a short “about” blurb that says what the site offers, and login button. { 2 points }
+- Start page showing application name, a short “about” blurb that says what the site offers, and login button. { 2 points }
-	b.
-List of purchasable items (up to 10) ordered by popularity (e.g. number of users who bought that item or average rating). { 3 points }
+- List of purchasable items (up to 10) ordered by popularity (e.g. number of users who bought that item or average rating). { 3 points }
-	c.
-Ability to browse the entire catalogue of items: { 2 points }
+- Ability to browse the entire catalogue of items: { 2 points }
-	d.
-Clicking on an item shows a description about the item and price at the time of click.
+- Clicking on an item shows a description about the item and price at the time of click.
 Live updates are not necessary. { 1 point }
-	e.
-Item description includes upto 5 comments.
+- Item description includes upto 5 comments.
 Comments must show the rating, the comment and commentor’s username: { 2 points }

 3. Additional functionality for authenticated users: { total 26 points }

-	a.
-Add items to a shopping cart: { 1 point }
+- Add items to a shopping cart: { 1 point }
-	b.
-Remove items in the shopping cart: { 1 point }
+- Remove items in the shopping cart: { 1 point }
-	c.
-Change quantities of items in the shopping cart: { 1 point }
+- Change quantities of items in the shopping cart: { 1 point }
-	d.
-Clear the shopping cart: { 1 point }
+- Clear the shopping cart: { 1 point }
-	e.
-A ‘Buy’ button to simulate the purchase of items in the shopping cart: { 1 point }
+- A ‘Buy’ button to simulate the purchase of items in the shopping cart: { 1 point }
-	f.
-Ensure that item stock levels are updated through every action above: { 4 points }
+- Ensure that item stock levels are updated through every action above: { 4 points }
-	g.
-Add a comment and a rating (1-5 stars) to any item: { 4 points }
+- Add a comment and a rating (1-5 stars) to any item: { 4 points }
-	h.
-Create a list of items and quantities with a name, a description and a visibility setting of “private” (default) or “public”: { 6 points }
+- Create a list of items and quantities with a name, a description and a visibility setting of “private” (default) or “public”: { 6 points }
-	i.
-Edit all aspects of an own item collection: { 2 points }
+- Edit all aspects of an own item collection: { 2 points }
-	j.
-View, delete or rename own item collections: { 2 points }
+- View, delete or rename own item collections: { 2 points }
-	k.
-View item collections from other users that are marked as “public”: { 3 points }
+- View item collections from other users that are marked as “public”: { 3 points }

 4. Store manager functionality related to store maintenance: { total 16 points }
-	a.
-Special user with store manager access: { 2 points }
+- Special user with store manager access: { 2 points }
-	b.
-Ability to grant store manager privilege to one or more existing users: { 2 points }
+- Ability to grant store manager privilege to one or more existing users: { 2 points }
-	c.
-Ability to add/modify/delete items, quantities and prices: { 6 points }
+- Ability to add/modify/delete items, quantities and prices: { 6 points }
-	d.
-Ability to mark a comment as hidden: { 2 points }
+- Ability to mark a comment as hidden: { 2 points }
-	e.
-Ability to mark a user as “deactivated”: { 2 points }
+- Ability to mark a user as “deactivated”: { 2 points }

 5. Web service API: { total 10 points }
-	a.
-Provide an API that has at least four nouns (URLs) and at least 8 separate noun+ HTTP verb combinations.
+- Provide an API that has at least four nouns (URLs) and at least 8 separate noun+ HTTP verb combinations.
 You must have at least two nouns that support two or more verbs. { 8 points }
-	b.
-Build your application using this API. { 2 points }
+- Build your application using this API. { 2 points }

 6. Usability and code quality: { up to -24 points }
-	a.
-Resistant to HTML and JavaScript injection attacks: { up to -2 point }
+- Resistant to HTML and JavaScript injection attacks: { up to -2 point }
-	b.
-Able to handle user input in any language: { up to -2 point }
+- Able to handle user input in any language: { up to -2 point }
-	c.
-Usability of the application on multiple browsers and form factors. { up to -2 point }
+- Usability of the application on multiple browsers and form factors. { up to -2 point }
-	d.
-Modular code that is easily extensible and maintainable. { up to -2 point }
-	i.
-E.g. Changes to operational parameters such as server names, port numbers etc should not cause changes in code.
+- Modular code that is easily extensible and maintainable. { up to -2 point } E.g. Changes to operational parameters such as server names, port numbers etc should not cause changes in code.
-	e.
-Avoid code duplication. { up to -2 point }
-	i.
-E.g. Full URLs that are duplicated in calls to ReST api
+- Avoid code duplication. { up to -2 point } E.g. Full URLs that are duplicated in calls to ReST api
-	f.
-Avoid hard-coded literals in code. { up to -5 points }
-	i.
-E.g. Hard-coded port numbers, URLS
+- Avoid hard-coded literals in code. { up to -5 points } E.g. Hard-coded port numbers, URLS
-	g.
-Frequent git commits with meaningful comments { up to -2 points }
+- Frequent git commits with meaningful comments { up to -2 points }
-	h.
-Sufficient and meaningful comments in code { up to -2 points }
+- Sufficient and meaningful comments in code { up to -2 points }
-	i.
-Proper precautions in saving user information { up to -5 points }
+- Proper precautions in saving user information { up to -5 points }

 ## Node JS: